Princeton University Chapel: Current use

 The chapel operates within university's Office of Religious Life.
 It is overseen by the Dean of the Chapel.
-The current Dean of the Chapel is Alison Boden, who is also Dean of Religious Life at Princeton.
+The current Dean of the Chapel is Theresa S. Thames, who is also Dean of Religious Life at Princeton.

 The Office of Religious Life calls the chapel "the home of regular religious services for many of the university's faith groups, including the 264-year-old ecumenical Christian worshiping community [...] that founded Princeton in 1746."
 Though the university was once closely associated with the Presbyterian Church, it has never been affiliated with any religious denomination.
 In keeping with this tradition, the chapel hosts ecumenical Christian services each Sunday.
 Catholic Mass is celebrated daily, Reconciliation is offered several days a week, and there is Eucharistic Adoration twice weekly.

 The chapel also hosts several annual special events.